-Town staff reviewed the proposed Wireless Use by Special Review-SDP for Quarry Mesa Cell Tower application against all of the associated Wireless UBSR Criteria.
-Town staff found that the application did not meet the foundational criteria outlined in Sections 17.60.030 Industry Site Selection and 17.60.060 Use of Town Property.
+Town Staff reviewed the proposed Wireless UBSR-SDP application for Quarry Mesa Cell Tower against all of the associated Wireless UBSR Criteria.
+Town Staff found that the application did not meet the foundational criteria outlined in Sections 17.60.030 Industry Site Selection and 17.60.060 Use of Town Property.
 Therefore, the criteria for approval has not been met.
 For detailed criteria and analysis information please see the following section, Wireless UBSR Criteria and Analysis.